CrabExcavator/player/README.md

 the source files are organized by different usage in different folder and designed by traditional OOP that the src code that impl one feature should not cross too many files, the dst code can though.
-Anyway, we should consider where to put the src code and to fix it in.
+Anyway, we should consider where to Put the src code and to fix it in.

 ### The Folder